 During that period, one of the comic books he collected centered around a female western hero who, according to the storyline, had been found near death and saved by Native Americans.
 She was then adopted into the Dakota Tribe who gave her the name Firehair because of her red hair.
 Both my mother and her sister had beautiful long red hair.
 In that they were so close together age-wise and looked so much alike almost everybody mistook them for twins.
 Although I do not remember much about my mother I remember my aunt very well, and because of their look alikeness I always felt I had a good idea of what my mother looked like.
 As a young boy I always held a certain affinity towards the Firehair character because I liked to believe my mother, with her red hair and all, would have been like her, maybe even, since I never went to her funeral, found by Indians and saved.

 A couple of years later I was living in the home of a foster couple that I ended up running away from on more than one occasion.
 One day I traded two or three comics for a copy of Rangers Comics #63 dated February 1952, a comic I wanted for two reasons.
 One, the lead off story was about Firehair, who I had not seen anything on since leaving the ranch.
 And secondly, it had the page on Billy the Kid I would eventually end up using on this page.
-As I was reading the comic for the 100th time the woman of the foster couple, seeing the story I was reading was about a redheaded woman, grabbed it out of my hands and threw it across the room telling me to get over it, my mother was dead and long gone, and she was my mother now.
+As I was reading the comic for the 100th time the woman of the foster couple, seeing the story I was reading was about a redheaded woman like my mother, grabbed it out of my hands and threw it across the room telling me to get over it, my mother was dead and long gone, and she was my mother now.
 As soon as I saved a few bucks I packed up a handful of things, including the comic book, and as found in Firehair link below, I ran away.

 FIREHAIR, QUEEN OF THE SAGEBRUSH FRONTIER